Foraminifera: Taxonomy

 who referred to as an order, Foraminiferida.
 Loeblich (1987) and Tappan (1992) reranked Foraminifera as a class as it is now commonly regarded.

 The Foraminifera have typically been included in the Protozoa, or in the similar Protoctista or Protist kingdom.
 Compelling evidence, based primarily on molecular phylogenetics, exists for their belonging to a major group within the Protozoa known as the Rhizaria.
 Prior to the recognition of evolutionary relationships among the members of the Rhizaria, the Foraminifera were generally grouped with other amoeboids as phylum Rhizopodea (or Sarcodina) in the class Granuloreticulosa.

-The Rhizaria are problematic, as they are often called a "supergroup", rather than using an established taxonomic rank such as phylum.
 Cavalier-Smith defines the Rhizaria as an infra-kingdom within the kingdom Protozoa.

 Some taxonomies put the Foraminifera in a phylum of their own, putting them on par with the amoeboid Sarcodina in which they had been placed.

 Although as yet unsupported by morphological correlates, molecular data strongly suggest the Foraminifera are closely related to the Cercozoa and Radiolaria, both of which also include amoeboids with complex shells; these three groups make up the Rhizaria.
 However, the exact relationships of the forams to the other groups and to one another are still not entirely clear.
 Foraminifera are closely related to testate amoebae.